 It is part of the National Academies of Sciences, Engineering, and Medicine and operates under the same congressional act of incorporation that established the National Academy of Sciences, signed in 1863 by President Abraham Lincoln.

-Professor O’Malley will be formally inducted into the NAE on September 30, 2018.
+Professor O’Malley was formally inducted into the NAE on September 30, 2018.

 By: Jonny Baxter, digital journalist, UCD University Relations